tc39/proposal-shadowrealm/explainer.md

 > Maybe for consistency sake it would make sense to have an accessor to expose it as a realm, thought currently the only thing exposed is `globalThis` and `import` - but we assume that could be extended in the future.

 The initial Realms proposal had more content and more ways to access things.
 We tried to build a MVP and hope we can explore expansions of the API in the future.

-### How the Compartments proposal relates to Realms

-> The explainer talks about Compartments but it would be nice with a quick intro to that work and how all of this relates.

-Thanks for catching that up!
-The correct link is [here](https://github.com/tc39/proposal-compartments).
-I added a bit more context in this [explainer](#Compartments).